SSH Agent

 ForwardAgent Yes

-Assume we have 3 machines: local.marx server.marx and untrusted.marx.
-We want to first ssh to server.marx, and then ssh into untrusted.marx without entering passphrases.
-For this to work correctly, your public key from local.marx must be on server.marx and on untrusted.marx:
+Assume we have 3 machines: local.acme server.acme and untrusted.acme.
+We want to first ssh to server.acme, and then ssh into untrusted.acme without entering passphrases.
+For this to work correctly, your public key from local.acme must be on server.acme and on untrusted.acme:

 SSH Agent Forwarding

-Since untrusted.marx is insecure, we don’t want to expose our keys to it ever, nor expose our ssh-agent to it.
+Since untrusted.acme is insecure, we don’t want to expose our keys to it ever, nor expose our ssh-agent to it.
 This accomplishes that goal.
-We test our system by ssh’ing to server.marx, then to untrusted.marx, making sure no passphrase or passwords are asked for.
+We test our system by ssh’ing to server.acme, then to untrusted.acme, making sure no passphrase or passwords are asked for:

 If you have to enter any passwords or passphrases, we have a problem.